 - Annually, use power load banks to test the generator at 100% of its kW capacity for at least one hour.
 The capacity is gradually increased at certain time intervals until you reach 100%.
 To determine the proper process for load bank testing, you can refer to the manufacturer’s recommendations or work with an experienced load bank solutions provider.

 - Be sure to locate the load bank away from combustible material and operate it in a well-ventilated area.
 You want to keep both the load bank and generator from overheating.

 - During testing, look for any abnormalities, including loose connections, leaks, and smoke that doesn’t clear.
 Black smoke emitting from the engine during testing usually means the generator is running at a high enough temperature to burn away the carbon build-up and fuel in the exhaust system.
 If the smoke doesn’t clear by the time testing completes, you may need to check for unsealed rings, faulty fuel pumps or bad fuel.

 - During your testing, make sure to check the cooling system temperature and oil pressure.
 If the temperature is abnormally high, you may have a problem with the thermostat.
 Low oil pressure could mean the oil pump needs servicing.

-The goal of load testing with power load banks is to uncover problems in a controlled environment.
+The goal of load bank testing with power load banks is to uncover problems in a controlled environment.
 By conducting your monthly and annual load tests, you can maintain generator performance and take corrective action before you experience an actual power failure.
-When integrated into a preventative maintenance program, load bank testing helps ensure performance and reliability.
+When integrated into a preventative maintenance program, generator load bank testing helps ensure performance and reliability.